Netanyahu's ex-deputy appears to dissent on Iran

 Shaul Mofaz, now opposition leader, made the remarks less than a week after pulling his centrist Kadima party out of the governing coalition, where he served as vice premier for more than two months.

-As a member of Netanyahu’s security cabinet, Mofaz was privy to deliberations on Iran’s nuclear program.
+As a member of Netanyahu’s security cabinet, Mofaz was privy to deliberations on Iran’s nuclear programme.

 “Kadima will not embark on any operational adventures that will risk the future of our sons and daughters, and the future of Israel’s citizens,” Mofaz told a news conference that focused largely on a revolt inside Kadima by four lawmakers who wanted to rejoin the government.

 In Israeli parlance the Hebrew term “operational” has a strictly military connotation.
-Mofaz is a former chief of Israel’s armed forces and an ex-defense minister.
+Mofaz is a former chief of Israel’s armed forces and an ex-defence minister.

 Israeli prime ministers have traditionally consulted with opposition leaders on major military operations.
 But in 1981 Menachem Begin ignored then opposition leader Shimon Peres’s warnings against bombing Iraq’s Osirak nuclear reactor.